dorana/RazorEnhancedScripts/README.md

 ## ShadowGuard

-A semi automated helper script for Shadowguard.
+A semi-automated helper script for Shadowguard.
 This script will automatically detect the current room you are in and load the corresponding helper.
 This script will automate...
 - Automatically pickup and throw bottle in the bar
 - Automatically detect the Tree and Apple matches in Orchard
-- Automatically pick up, purify and throw phillacteries in the Armory
+- Automatically pick up, purify and throw phylacteries in the Armory
 - Automatically detect, calculate, pick up and place canal pieces in the Fountain
 - Automaticaly pickup wings in the Belfry, a button will show in the gump that allows you to use the wing to fly up to the dragon